ansible/molecule/doc/source/usage.rst

 Test
 ^^^^

-Test will execute the sequences necessary to test the instances.
+Test will execute the sequence necessary to test the instances.

 .. autoclass:: molecule.command.test.Test()
    :undoc-members: